0xSTAR/NH-DL/README.md

 # CURRENT STATUS AND GETTING NH-DL

-NH-DL is currently on version 1.0.1 -- with 1.1.0 coming shortly with some IMPORTANT new features and fixes.
-You can get NH-DL from the Releases tab.
+You can get the latest version of NH-DL from the "Releases" tab.
+The current latest version is 1.1.0

 # MORE...